The Challenges of Going Through Life “Super Morbidly Obese”

 Her experience with the medical field has been a very negative one.
 She attributes the severity of her physical and emotional problems to her doctors.
 She believes medical problems are worsened for obese people because physicians make them feel ashamed at visits.
 Therefore, people who are overweight often don’t want to go see a physician.

-So, problems with obesity, diabetes, hypertension and other issues may get less attention in overweight people compared to those who don’t have a large body size and shape.
-An obese person is susceptible to other illnesses, but sadly is less likely to seek help for them.
+So, problems with diabetes, hypertension and other issues may get less attention in overweight people compared to those who don’t have a large body size and shape.
+People in larger bodies are sadly less likely to seek help for their medical symptoms.

 As we begin to understand eating disorders and recognize that binge eating disorder exists and, in fact, is more common than we thought, we also need to understand the amount of suffering these clients have experienced.